-MEMORANDUM RE: ENRON/ALBERTA POWER MARKETS NEWS STORY PROJECT STANLEY
+MEMORANDUM RE: ENRON/ALBERTA POWER MARKETS NEWS STORY

 Enron Canada Corp. and Powerex (the marketing affiliate of BC Hydro) are the subject of an investigation by the Canadian Competition Bureau in respect of their bidding activities in the Power Pool of Alberta during the period of May to June 1999.
 The circumstances of the investigation have now become public and the subject of comment in the news media (see attached).
 The purpose of this memorandum is to provide background and guidance to those who may receive inquiries from the press, commercial counterparties or regulatory agencies regarding the investigation.